pedrocrisp/springerlab_methylation/SeqCap/README.md

 This step takes the CHH output file from the 100 bp tiles script `*_BSMAP_out.txt.100.CHH.fixed.sorted.txt` and

 1. Calculates CHH_cov (CHH_cov= CT/chh_sites).
-2. Then using this field it filters on the arg $coverage_filter ($3); for example 2 or 5; which corrosponds to and average read coverage of 2 (or 5) accross all CHH sites in each 100 bp window, the output is significantly smaller file `*_BSMAP_out.txt.100.CHH_cov.txt`.
+2. Then using this field it filters on the arg $coverage_filter ($3); for example 2 or 5; which corrosponds to an average read coverage of 2 (or 5) accross all CHH sites in each 100 bp window, the output is significantly smaller file `*_BSMAP_out.txt.100.CHH_cov.txt`.

 The idea (still being developed) is that:
-1. These files can be used to explore the read coverage over the whle experiment; and
+1. These files can be used to explore the read coverage over the whole experiment; and
 1. The tile index in this file could be combined with other samples to make a master list of tiles of interest (this is less memory intensive than combining the whole files).

 usage="USAGE: